EJP-ORION/OH-Surveillance-Codex/docs/2-the-collaboration-principle.rst

    surveillance systems in different sectors, they need to be described in a similar way.
-The Surveillance Pathway Visualization is a new resource, illustrating the pathway and the flow of data, findings and actors along many OH surveillance programs.
+The Surveillance Pathway Visualization is a new resource, illustrating the pathway and the flow of data, findings and actors along many One Health surveillance programs.
 The OH Surveillance Pathway Visualization is not comprehensive and all steps do not apply to all types of surveillance in all sectors.
 However, it has been aligned with other ways of describing surveillance activities and